Appendix: Data Sources & References

 - Unit economics are modeled based on early-stage assumptions and may change as the business scales

-- Last Updated: December 30, 2025
+- Last Updated: May 15, 2026.

-- Contact: For questions about data sources or methodology, contact the Multikor team
+- Contact: For questions about data sources or methodology, contact the Multikor team.

-5. Platform Architecture & SLM Strategy
+9. Platform Architecture & SLM Strategy

 - Domain Knowledge Encoding: Industry-specific methodologies (APQC, COBIT, TOGAF, HL7, ACORD) embedded as guardrail constraints